 Ingo Schmidt – The Hope of the Hopeless

 Contemporary Lessons from Marxist Struggles Against Hitler and Mussolini Fascist movements are on the rise.
 But does that mean that Donald Trump’s America, Viktor Orbán’s Hungary or Narendra Modi’s India are fascist?
 Many on the left think so and discovered antifascist action as their preferred rallying point.
-It remains often unclear, though, is which alternatives to … Keep reading »
+It remains often unclear, though, is which alternatives to … Watch video »

 Contemporary Lessons from Marxist Struggles Against Hitler and Mussolini